Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Method

 \subsection{Prerequisites}

-\myparagraph{Stable Diffusion Models} \cite{stablediffusion,sdxl} are text-to-image diffusion models capable of generating near photo-realistic images given any text input.
-It consists of an autoencoder and a U-Net.
+\myparagraph{Stable Diffusion Models} \cite{stablediffusion,sdxl} are text-to-image diffusion models capable of generating highly photo-realistic images given any text input.
+It consists of an autoencoder and a denoiser.
 During training, U-Net model is designed to take a textual description and noise map $\epsilon$ as input, learning a forward noising process by gradually transforming an image latent variable, denoted as $\bar{y} \in \mathbb{R}^{h\times w \times c} $ into a noise map $\bar{y_t} \in \mathbb{R}^{h\times w \times c}$:

 where $t=[1, \cdots, T]$ is the timestep for controlling the noise level and ${\alpha}_t$ is the noise scheduler~\cite{ddpm}, $h$, $w$ and $c$ are the height, width, and channels of the latent variable.
-During inference, UNet takes a noise map as input and generates an approximation of the original latent variable using a denoise scheduler~\cite{ddim}.
+During inference, UNet takes a noise map as input and generates an approximation of the original latent variable by using a denoise scheduler~\cite{ddim}.